 As Amazon and Apple continue to push their virtual assistants onto consumers, Google follows suit.
 The conglomerate has teamed up with a few big-name companies to enable Google Assistant integration into a variety of headphones.
 If you want to take full control of your phone from your headphones, any of these picks will do.

-See the full list of headphones with Google Assistant integration at SoundGuys
+See the full list of the best Google Assistant headphones at SoundGuys.com

 Best all around Google Assistant headphones: Sony WH-1000XM3